-What makes employing a contract management system such a powerful way to drive value and reduce risks?
+What makes employing a CLM software such a powerful way to drive value and reduce risks?
 Keep reading to uncover the three main benefits of a contract management system.

 1. Your contracts will stay organized - so you can find them when you need them

 Simply knowing where your contracts are may seem like the most basic part of contract management.
 But a surprising number of businesses can’t even manage that, according to a Journal of Contract Management report.

 Even if your contract isn’t technically “lost,” there’s a good chance that it’s buried under piles of paper or filed away haphazardly, requiring hours of searching should you need to retrieve it for any reason.
 These approaches might sound sloppy, but they’re fairly common.
 And even if you think you’re being diligent and organized by cataloging contracts using Excel spreadsheets or other similar methods, you still could run into challenges finding a contract if it is not stored where the spreadsheet notation says it should be, if a version of your catalog is overwritten, or if some other issue arises.

 But being able to efficiently access contracts under both routine and extraordinary circumstances is paramount for effective contract management.
 It’s important to be able to reference a contract periodically as needed to ensure that you are meeting the obligations contained within; and should a potential breach or other issue occur, you’ll definitely want to be able to review the document as quickly as possible to mitigate your damages.